aewindle110/DroneWQ/README.md

 # DroneWQ: A Python library for measuring water quality with a multispectral drone sensor

-DroneWQ is a Python package that can be used to analyze multispectral data collected from a UAS.
-These scripts are specific for the MicaSense RedEdge cameras.
+DroneWQ is a Python package that can be used to analyze multispectral data collected from a UAS of water quality and ocean color.
+These scripts are specific for the MicaSense RedEdge and Altum cameras.

 [[I think we need a figure here that shows the workflow even something simple]]